In Person: 21 days before Election Day or during early voting between 13 and 5 days before Election Day.

 Online: 21 days before Election Day.

-You can register to vote in-person during early voting (October 27-November 3, 2016).
-If you can't register by the close of voter registration (October 18, 2016), go to an early voting center in the county where you live and bring a document that proves where you live.
-This document can be your MVA-issued license, ID card, or change of address card, or your paycheck, bank statement, utility bill, or other government document with your name and new address.
+You can register to vote in-person during early voting.
+You will need to bring your MVA-issued license, ID card, or change of address card, or a paycheck, bank statement, utility bill, or other government document that has your name and current address.

 To register in Maryland you must: